Canner/WrenAI/README.md

 ### 1. Turnkey Solution

-> WrenAI makes it easy to onboard your data.
+> Wren AI makes it easy to onboard your data.
 Discover and analyze your data with our user interface.
 Effortlessly generate results without needing to code.

 ### 2. Secure By Design